KHEngineering/RoboRio/faq/roborio.md

     - Digital Input and Analong input signal pins are still active
 * input voltage Below 4.0V, Power LED is Off
     - RoboRio Processor died
-    - No longer able to read an DIO channel states
+    - No longer able to read any DIO channel states
-    - Loss of Comms with Robot
+    - Driverstation Loss of Comms with Robot

-From my understanding, the regualtor topology on the RoboRio is such that the 6V supply feeds the 5V supply, and the 5V supply feeds the 3,3V supply.
-So upon a brownout event, (VbattIn < 6.8 V) PWM output and 6V servo power are deactivated, but the 6V supply is still operational (so 5V and 3.3V rails are still operational).
+From my understanding, the regualtor topology on the RoboRio is such that the 6V supply feeds the 5V supply, and the 3.3V supply.
+So if the 6V source is lost, 5V and 3.3V power sources are lost as well.
+Currently, upon a brownout event, (VbattIn < 6.8 V) PWM output and 6V servo power are deactivated, but the 6V supply is still operational (so 5V and 3.3V rails are still operational).
 When the RoboRio drops below 6.3V, the 6V regulator can no longer be sustained so the 6V, 5V and 3.3V power are lost.

 This means there is now ~ 0.6 V between when the motors are disabled and when the 5 V and 3.3 V supplies shut down instead of them happening at the same time.